The Comoros Travel Advice

-The Comoros is a predominantly Islamic country.
-To avoid getting into any trouble with the local authorities, you should respect all local traditions and religious customs.
-Be aware that actions that you would normally consider acceptable may offend other cultures or religious beliefs, especially during the holy month of Ramadan.
+The Comoros is a predominantly Islamic country and the best travel advice for the Comoros is that visitors should respect all local traditions and religious customs.
+Be aware that actions that visitors might normally consider acceptable may offend other cultures or religious beliefs, especially during the holy month of Ramadan.

 Homosexuality is illegal in the Comoros and acts of homosexuality can result in severe punishments including up to 5 years in prison.
 There is still no recognition of legal rights or legal protection for same sex couples so you should exercise extreme caution when visiting the country.

-Crime rates are low throughout the country but you should be cautious in built up areas and popular tourist locations.
+Crime rates are low throughout the country and travel advice for the Comoros is that visitors should be cautious in built up areas and popular tourist locations.
 Basic security precautions will help to ensure a trouble-free visit.
 Avoid walking alone at night and do not carry large sums of cash as pick pockets often target tourists and are known to operate in popular tourist locations.

 There have been some instances of sexual assault.
 Cases like these are uncommon and are not thought to be specifically aimed at foreign visitors.
 To decrease your vulnerability, be cautious in bars and nightclubs, avoid leaving your drink unattended and be wary of accepting drinks from strangers.